Fall 2020 Project Team

-Humanistic Buddhism Bibliography Project (completed).
+Humanistic Buddhism Bibliography Project.
 The compilation of two comprehensive bibliographies: (1) a primary source list of Master Hsing Yun’s works available in English, and; (2) a secondary source list of English-language scholarly references in the areas of Fo Guang Shan, Humanistic Buddhism, and modern Chinese Buddhism.
 The bibliographies are available as a PDF and in RDF format, which can be incorporated into Zotero and other bibliographic management platforms.
 (The bibliographies will be available shortly.
 Check back here.)

-FGS Monastic Women's Oral History Project (in progress).
+FGS Monastic Women's Oral History Project (planned).
 Fo Guang Shan has a significant number of women monastics, many of whom hold leadership positions within the organization.
 Indeed, Master Hsing Yun recognized the potential of women, provided opportunities for their religious cultivation, and understood the potential of their contribution.
 This project aims to track the history of this vision and document the background and views of female monastics through the collection of oral histories and interview data.
 The database will serve as a resource for research for scholars interested in Buddhism and gender, the organizational development of FGS, and the development of Buddhism during the modern period.

-Humanistic Buddhism Knowledge Map (future).
+Humanistic Buddhism Knowledge Map (planned).
 The creation of a visual genealogy that maps the evolution of key figures and concepts related to Humanistic Buddhism.
 The aim of the project is not to arrive at a definitive definition of “Humanistic Buddhism,” but rather to digitally represent the history of significant figures and their articulation of relevant concepts that will shed new light the organic development of modern Chinese Buddhism.